 It’s not about getting rid of the “mom bod” or fitting back into your pre-pregnancy clothes.
 It’s about making sure that you are taking care of your body.
 You don’t have to commit to an expensive gym membership.
 Just a video at home that will help you get moving is good enough Also, your eating patterns might be affected by stress.
 Be more mindful of what you put in your body.

 Ever feel like you’ve been isolated from the world ever since you became a mother?
 We completely understand.
-Once you have these little creatures who need you 24/7, it seems so hard to connect with the rest of the world.
+Once you have little ones who need you 24/7, it seems so hard to connect with the rest of the world.

 Once in a blue moon, have a night off to enjoy Margaritas with your girls.
 Make sure to reach out to your friends every once in a while.
 Having other mommy friends might help too.
 Talking to people will make you feel human again.
 Don’t lose friendships just because you became a mom.